taoeffect/thl-export/README.md

 This will create a directory called `export` and save everything into `.json` files inside of that folder.

-It:
+`thl-export` will:

-- Preserves your heirarchy of folders
+- Preserve your heirarchy of folders
-- Preserves your heirarchy of tasks, as well as the notes inside of them
+- Preserve your heirarchy of tasks, as well as the notes inside of them

-Attachments are not exported.
-(Feel free to send PRs if you want that).
+Exporting attached files is not exported.
+(Feel free to send PRs).

 You can view and manipulate the JSON files using the [`jq`](https://jqlang.github.io/jq/) command.